denevell/Natch-Android/README.md

 * Use a lower resource hungry emulator in the docker container.
 * I should be able to edit my thread title and content
+* UI TEST: I should be able to edit my post

 ## Ice-box